Skip to main content

 Arguments:

-• The second argument is the Symitar jobfile that produced the batch output
+2. Symitar job file that produced the batch output

-• (Optional) The seventh argument is the Report name to find within the batch output
+7. (Optional) Report name to find within the batch output

 ReturnsDescription